Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Effective models

 The model resembles the non-interacting SSH model, with a renormalized hopping and with additional on-site energy.
-The maximum propagation velocity of a doublon in the lattice follows readily, $v_2\simeq 4J^2(1-|\delta|)^2/U$.
-In Fig.~\ref{fig:su2_3_eff}(a) we present a comparison for the doublonic band energy spectrum obtained by diagonalizing the full Hamiltonian~\eqref{eq:SSHH} and the obtained by diagonalizing the effective Hamiltonian Eq.~\eqref{eq:HD} for $U=8J$.
+The maximum propagation velocity of the two-particle state in the lattice follows readily, $v_2\simeq 4J^2(1-|\delta|)^2/U$.
+In Fig.~\ref{fig:su2_3_eff}(a) we present a comparison for the doublonic band energy spectrum obtained by diagonalizing the full Hamiltonian~\eqref{eq:SSHH} and the one from the effective Hamiltonian Eq.~\eqref{eq:HD} for $U=8J$.
 Apart from a slight deviation, that decreases with increasing U, the effective model provides a good estimate for the band structure.